mstefarov/fCraft/branch-0.70x/README.txt

 === Licensing =================================================================

-fCraft is open-source and free for all uses. fCraft code and binaries are licensed and distributed under the permissive MIT License, reproduced here:
+fCraft is open-source and available free of change for all uses. fCraft code and binaries are licensed and distributed under the permissive MIT License, reproduced here:

 ----
 Copyright 2009, 2010, 2011 Matvei Stefarov <me@matvei.org>